 One of the major factors in designing an aesthetically pleasing app is color selection.
-The color scheme should be balanced as well as go contrast so that it makes the app attractive, eye catchy and interactive to use.
+The color scheme should be balanced as well as go contrast so that it makes the app attractive, eye-catchy and interactive to use.
 Remember not to use many colors especially while designing an icon or theme.
 Consider usage preferences to finalize your color scheme and contrast options.
 Also, follow the templates and stencils to improvise your design and make it look grand.

 7. Move To Keyboard

-In majority of the mobile apps, there are certain screens that require keyboard input.
+In the majority of mobile apps, there are certain screens that require keyboard input.
 Now, this is something that the designers tend to ignore as they do not consider the screen display after the on-screen keyboard is activated.
 This feature should be considered at the time of testing and also check the relative on-screen context once the on-screen keyboard is activated.

 8. Tab It Right

 Tabs make the access easy for the user and hence should be designed in the right manner.
 Every platform has its own set of tabs.
 For example, in iOS, primary tab navigation doesn’t anywhere resemble like a tab.
 They are actually icons placed at the bottom of the window, which the user utilizes to jump to the main topics of the application.
-The users are well aware of this feature and do not expect to locate it at the top of the window unlike the Android users.
+The users are well aware of this feature and do not expect to locate it at the top of the window, unlike the Android users.

-On Android platform, tabs are usually kept at the top of the application, which can be further scrolled left and right.
+On the Android platform, tabs are usually kept at the top of the application, which can be further scrolled left and right.
 The point that I am trying to make is that if your app is governed on the ‘tab’ feature as its main navigation tool to the central topics, then you need to adopt different approaches in iOS and Android.

 9. Hand For Buttons

 Smartphones have been designed in a way that the bottom half of the screen is easily accessed by the thumb.
-Right handed users are more comfortable in reaching towards the bottom-right side of the phone and vice-versa for the lefties.
+Right-handed users are more comfortable in reaching towards the bottom-right side of the phone and vice-versa for the lefties.
 This is an important factor that should be kept in mind for one-handed apps.